 Game Changer Hot Desking

 It’s a cultural change in the office.
-Moving away from permanently assigned desks towards a dynamic, self-serviced seating organization.
+Moving away from permanently assigned desks towards a dynamic, self-serviced seating organization – a Smart Office.
 Apparently the home office experience companies are having through the pandemic and the forthcoming normalization process seem to push this change.

 If you’re here to look for software solution, jump here.
 If you’re involved in the process of introducing hot desking and need more background information, keep reading below.